-Kaolinite is a 1:1 dioctahedral triclinic phyllosilicate [Al2Si2O5(OH)4], (e.g., Bish, 1993 and references therein).
+Kaolinite is a 1:1 dioctahedral triclinic phyllosilicate [Al2Si2O5(OH)4] (e.g., Bish 1993 and references therein).
 Kaolinite is the most common polymorph of kaolin-group minerals.
-It has two monoclinic polymorphs: dickite and nacrite that mainly form in diagenetic and hydrothermal contexts (Swindale, 1975; Buatier et al., 1996; Beaufort et al., 1998).
-In addition, kaolinite has also a hydrated monoclinic polymorph called halloysite [Al2Si2O5(OH)4.2H2O] (Beaufort et al., 1998).
-In kaolinite, each layer is composed of two superposed sheets: one of silica tetrahedra and one of alumina octahedra; the sheets being linked to each other by hydrogen bonds.
-Hydroxyls (OH) in kaolinite can be classified into two categories: (i) the inner-surface hydroxyls located on the basal surface of the alumina octahedra sheet that bond it to the bridging oxygen atoms of the silica tetrahedra sheet of the adjacent layer: hereafter named "interfoliar-OH" for simplicity, and (ii) the inner hydroxyls bonded to the alumina octahedra sheet and located inside the hexagonal cavity formed by the silica tetrahedra: hereafter named "inner-OH" (e.g., Bish, 1993 and references therein) (Figure 1).
-On Earth, kaolinite is observed in various geological contexts (Balan et al., 2014; Dill, 2016).
+It has two monoclinic polymorphs: dickite and nacrite that mainly form in diagenetic and hydrothermal contexts (Swindale 1975; Buatier et al. 1996; Beaufort et al. 1998).
+In addition, kaolinite also has a hydrated monoclinic polymorph called halloysite [Al2Si2O5(OH)4·2H2O] (Beaufort et al. 1998).
+In kaolinite, each layer is composed of two superposed sheets: one of silica tetrahedra and one of alumina octahedra, the sheets being linked to each other by hydrogen bonds.
+Hydroxyls (OH) in kaolinite can be classified into two categories: (1) the inner-surface hydroxyls located on the basal surface of the alumina octahedra sheet that bond to the bridging oxygen atoms of the silica tetrahedra sheet of the adjacent layer: hereafter named "interfoliar-OH" for simplicity, and (2) the inner hydroxyls bonded to the alumina octahedra sheet and located inside the hexagonal cavity formed by the silica tetrahedra: hereafter named "inner-OH" (e.g., Bish 1993 and references therein) (Fig. 1).
+On Earth, kaolinite is observed in various geological contexts (Balan et al. 2014; Dill 2016).
 It can crystallize at the expense of primary minerals during the chemical weathering of silicates (mostly micas and feldspars) or precipitate from dissolved ions in fluids.
-It is observed in regoliths formed under climate and/or geomorphologic context that promotes a highwater regime at the origin of intense leaching, as under tropical climates.
+It is observed in regoliths formed under climate and/or geomorphologic context that promotes a high-water regime at the origin of intense leaching, as under tropical climates.
 It can precipitate in sediments due to diagenetic reactions.
-Finally, it is also commonly observed in hydrothermal contexts.
-The geological processes promoting kaolinite crystallization are obvious in active systems where kaolinite is currently forming, but less clear in fossil systems.
-The geological origin (continental weathering, diagenesis of sediments, hydrothermal activity) of kaolinite can be tentatively inferred by combining several macro- to micro-scale observations: geomorphological context, associated mineralogy, trace elements analysis (Dill et al., 1997), oxygen and hydrogen isotopy (e.g., Sheppard, 1977; Boulvais et al., 2000; Gaudin et al., 2015), in-depth study of its crystallinity (e.g., Hinckley, 1962; Liétard, 1977; Estéoule-Choux, 1981; Brindley et al., 1986; Delineau et al., 1994), among others.
+Finally, it is also commonly observed in hydrothermal